giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 * tip torsional moment `MZ_TIP = 3.0 × 10^6 N·m`;
 * uniform transverse distributed load `WY_DIST = 8.0 × 10^3 N/m`.

-The independent continuous baseline uses the load components that contribute directly to the reported checks: `FY_TIP`, `MX_TIP`, and `WY_DIST` for the transverse tip displacement `Uy`, and `MZ_TIP` for the torsional tip rotation `Rz`.
+The independent continuous baseline uses only the load components that contribute directly to the reported checks: `FY_TIP`, `MX_TIP`, and `WY_DIST` for the transverse tip displacement `Uy`, and `MZ_TIP` for the torsional tip rotation `Rz`.

 The axial tip force `FZ_TIP` is applied in the OpenSees model, but it is not included in the independent continuous baseline because the reported checks do not evaluate axial shortening or second-order geometric effects.

 The distributed load `WY_DIST` is applied through the OpenSees `-beamUniform` element load.
-For the present vertical tower configuration, its contribution to the reported transverse tip displacement is taken with the sign convention used consistently in both the OpenSees model and the independent continuous baseline. eference.
+For the present vertical tower configuration, its contribution to the reported transverse tip displacement is taken with the sign convention used consistently in both the OpenSees model and the independent continuous baseline.

 ### 4. Run the CSF-OpenSees model for the baseline case

 Once the sectional properties have been verified against the official NREL reference data and the structural loads have been defined, the next step is to evaluate the structural response of the tower by transferring the CSF stiffness distribution to a beam finite-element model.

-The purpose of this step is to verify that the continuous sectional field defined by CSF produces the expected structural response when sampled and projected into OpenSees.
+The purpose of this step is to evaluate the structural response obtained when the continuous sectional field defined by CSF is sampled and used in the OpenSees beam model.

 The baseline tower model is executed with: